GSA/fedramp-automation/README.md

 - gnu make
 - node.js (as versioned in [./nvmrc](./.nvmrc))
 - Java 8+
+- Python 3.9+
+- Docker

 For usage information, use the default target:

 ```
 make
 ```

+If you are developing on Windows, [msys2](https://www.msys2.org/) may be used for the required build tools (`make` and `bash`, in particular).
+Follow all the suggested installation steps on the msys2 home page for a complete environment.
+Additionally, make sure all the build requirements (above) are available on your path.

 ### Implementation details